hettiger/fundament/README.md

 * Browsersync (Live reload + HTTP server for usage across multiple devices)
 * PHP Support
 * Proxy any local Webserver
-* Proxy any remote Website and inject style changes on the fly
+* Proxy any remote Website and inject a stylesheet and script (styles support hotreloading)

 ## Installation